What is a dental emergency?

 - Do you have an infection?
-An abscess or serious infection in your mouth can be potentially life-threatening, and treatment should not wait.
+An abscess or serious infection in your mouth can be life-threatening, and treatment should be started immediatly.
 You may notice swelling or knots on your gums or swelling around the face.

 - Are you bleeding from the mouth?
 This is a potential sign of an emergency.